GabrielT1522/Patient-Profile/README.md

    This will execute the Java command to run the JAR file.

-5. The Java GUI application should now start and you can interact with it.
+The Java GUI application should now start and you can interact with it.

-#### Note: If you encounter any issues or errors, please make sure you have Java installed on your system and that the Java command is in your system's PATH.
+#### Note: If you encounter any issues or errors, please make sure you have Java installed on your system and that the Java command is in your system's path.
+Moving any files out of their original folder may cause the program to stop working.
+To add the file on the desktop, or anywhere on your computer for easier access, you need to make a shortcut of the program.

+# Making a Shortcut
+Follow these steps to properly make an executable shortcut:

+1. Locate the Patient Profile.jar and RunOnWindows.bat files in the Patient-Profile-master folder.
+2. Make sure that the program works on the original "Patient Profile.jar" and "RunOnWindows.bat" files.
+3. Right click on "Patient Profile.jar"
+4. Select Create Shortcut
+5. Find the new shortcut instance.
+It should be named "Patient Profile - Shortcut" or similar.
+This file may be placed anywhere on the computer for easier access.

+You may change the icon of the shortcut for better recognition:

+1. Right click on the newly made shortcut.
+2. Click Change Icon
+3. Browse to the Patient-Profile-master folder and select the "logoImg.ico" or choose one of the many icons included with Windows.
+4. Select Apply

 # Features
 The application has three main tabs: